Pacific Islander Americans: Polynesian Americans

 Polynesian Americans are Americans of Polynesian descent.

 Large subcategories of Polynesian Americans include Native Hawaiians and Samoan Americans.
 In addition there are smaller communities of Tongan Americans, French Polynesian Americans, and Māori Americans.

+There is a notable Native Hawaiian presence in Las Vegas.
+The city is sometimes called the "Ninth Island" in reference to the eight islands of Hawaii.

 A Samoan American is an American who is of ethnic Samoan descent from either the independent nation Samoa or the American territory of American Samoa.
 Samoan American is a subcategory of Polynesian American.
-About 55,000 people live on American Samoa, while the U.S. censuses in 2000 and 2008 has found 4 times the number of Samoan Americans live in the mainland U.S.
+About 55,000 people live on American Samoa, while the 2000 and 2008 US censuses have found four times the number of Samoan Americans live in the mainland US.
 California has the most Samoans; concentrations live in the San Francisco Bay Area, Los Angeles County, and San Diego County.
 San Francisco has approximately 2,000 people of Samoan ancestry, and other Bay Area cities such as East Palo Alto and Daly City have Samoan communities.
 In Los Angeles County, Long Beach and Carson have abundant Samoan communities, as well as in Oceanside in San Diego County.
 Other West Coast metropolitan areas such as Seattle have strong Samoan communities, mainly in King County and in Tacoma.
 Anchorage, Alaska, and Honolulu, Hawaii, both have thousands of Samoan Americans residing in each city.

-Persons born in American Samoa are United States nationals, but not United States citizens (this is the only circumstance under which an individual would be one and not the other).
-For this reason, Samoans can move to Hawaii or the mainland United States and obtain citizenship comparatively easily.
-Like Hawaiian Americans, the Samoans arrived in the mainland in the 20th century as agricultural laborers and factory workers.

-Elsewhere in the United States, Samoan Americans are plentiful throughout the state of Utah, as well as in Killeen, Texas; Norfolk, Virginia; and Independence, Missouri.
+Persons born in American Samoa are US nationals, but not US citizens (this is the only circumstance under which an individual would be one and not the other).
+For this reason, Samoans can move to Hawaii or the mainland US and obtain citizenship comparatively easily.
+Like Native Hawaiians, Samoans arrived in the mainland in the 20th century as agricultural laborers and factory workers.
+Elsewhere in the US, Samoan Americans are plentiful throughout the state of Utah, as well as in Killeen, Texas; Norfolk, Virginia; and Independence, Missouri.

-A Tongan American is an American who is of ethnic Tongan descent.
-Utah has the largest Tongan American population, followed by Hawaii.
-Many of the first Tongan Americans came to the United States in connection to the Church of Jesus Christ of Latter-day Saints.